jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ```
 ### Install Jalapeno

-1. ssh to the Jalapeno VM
+1. In a separate terminal session ssh to the Jalapeno VM
 ```
 cisco@198.18.1.101
 pw = cisco123